RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 >
 > * Software engineering models orthogonal system aspects using different modeling languages or multi-viewpoint modeling languages.
 >
-> * System aspects are classified into static and dynamic aspects.
+> * System aspects are classified into static (or structural) and dynamic aspects.
 Static aspects describe ingredients and relations, while dynamic aspects describe behavior.
+Separating these aspects is beneficial.
 >
-> * Languages often include extensibility mechanisms for defining new modeling elements, leading to domain-specific languages.
+> * Languages often include extensibility mechanisms for defining new modeling elements, especially in GPLs for domain-specific specialization, can lead to the creation of domain-specific languages.
 >
-> * UML, proposed by OMG within the MDA framework, is a general-purpose language with various diagrams and extension mechanisms.
-It can be seen as a family of languages due to its variability, correlated languages like OCL, and domain-specific profiles.
+> * UML, a general-purpose language, is a family of languages due to its variability, correlated languages like OCL, and domain-specific profiles.

 ---